tjadams/Coding-Problems/dsalgo/README.md

 * **-1 = 1s.
 In Java, if you do `-1 >>> 31` then it will give you `1`.
 This is because an int has 32 bits so -1 is actually a binary string of length 32 with all ones**
 * **Turns out that ~1s = 0s in Java after all.
 Ex: ~111 = 000 but if you actually print out the 0s it's 0 instead of 000.**
 * **num = num |  Integer.parseInt(value); // Only sets if value is 1 because x | 0 = x**

+### Endianness
+#### Big Endian
+MSB (most significant bit - the bit that represents the largest value) is the leftmost digit.
+Big Endian is the most common representation of bits. **Everything that I cover about Bit Manipulation in this readme will have Big Endianness.**

+ex:
+1000 in binary is 1 * 2^3 + 0 * 2^2 + 0 * 2^1 + 0 * 2^0 = 8 in decimal

+ex:
+Memory diagram for a 4 byte binary number MSB 0A0B0C0D LSB 0D at location alpha + 3  (highest address - LSB)
+0C at location alpha + 2
+0B at location alpha + 1
+0A at location alpha      (lowest address - MSB)

+#### Little Endian
+MSB is the rightmost digit
+ex:
+0001 in binary is 0 * 2^0 + 0 * 2^1 + 0 * 2^2 + 1 * 2^3 = 8 in decimal

+ex:
+Memory diagram for a 4 byte binary number MSB 0A0B0C0D LSB 0A at location alpha + 3  (highest address - MSB)
+0B at location alpha + 2
+0C at location alpha + 1
+0D at location alpha      (lowest address - LSB)

+### Two's Complement in Binary
+If MSB is 0, everything is normal.
+MSB is the sign bit.
+Sign bit = 0 means the 2's comp number is positive.
+Sign bit = 1 means the 2's comp number is negative.
+To get the value of a negative 2's complement number, value = -(flip all the bits and add one).

 ### Get Bit
 ```java